Holiday rentals in Kirkwall

 Meander a few blocks west of the buzzing town centre to the Peedie Sea, a natural oasis whose small ponds teem with swans and long-tailed ducks.
 Ferries depart from the harbour to other islands in the Orkneys, making Kirkwall an ideal jumping-off point for exploring this ruggedly scenic corner of Scotland.

-Top things to do in Kirkwall
+What are the top things to do in Kirkwall?

 St Magnus Cathedral